-Violin virtuoso Charlie Siem is one of the world’s most promising young musicians, and an international style muse who has been the face of Dior, Hugo Boss, Giorgio Armani and Dunhill.
-Recently featured in the May 2018 issue of Vanity Fair, Siem is seamlessly bridging the world of classical music, fashion and pop culture with the elegance he brings to the stage each performance.
-He was also profiled in The New York Times.
+Violinist Charlie Siem is one of the world’s most captivating young musicians, and an international style ambassador who has been the face of Dior, Hugo Boss, Giorgio Armani and Dunhill.
+Hailed by Vanity Fair and the New York Times as a virtuoso who is bridging the worlds of classical music, fashion and pop culture, Siem is known internationally for his trained ear, graceful on-stage performance and precision and his off-stage charisma and style.

-Born in London, Siem studied the violin at the Royal College of Music with Itzhak Rashkovsky, and later with Shlomo Mintz, whilst attending Eton College and Cambridge University.
+Born in London, Siem studied the violin at the Royal College of Music with Itzhak Rashkovsky, and later with Shlomo Mintz, while attending Eton College and Cambridge University.
 At only 30 years of age, he became the youngest Professor of Music in the UK (Leeds College of Music).
-He performs with one of the most rare instruments on the classical music stage -- a priceless 1735 Guarneri del Gesù violin once owned by the king of Prussia.
+He performs with one of the rarest instruments on the classical music stage -- a priceless 1735 Guarneri del Gesù violin once owned by the king of Prussia.

 The classically-trained musician also works with many of the world’s finest orchestras (The Royal, the Moscow and the Rotterdam Philharmonic Orchestras; the Czech and the Oslo National Symphony Orchestras) and conductors (including Charles Dutoit, Edward Gardner, Yannick Nézet-Séguin, Sir Roger Norrington, Libor Pesěk and Yuri Simonov) and performed for the Queen of Denmark.